 Video is at the bottom of the post.

-Quicken 2015 changed QIF import process into non-cash accounts.
-Before Quicken 2015, Quicken 2014 and earlier versions imported “correctly” prepared QIF files even if Quicken “stopped” officially importing QIF files for non-cash accounts since Quicken 2005.
+Quicken 2015 changed QIF import process into non-cash accounts (Quicken 2016 did the same and Quicken 2017 finally fixed it).
+Before Quicken 2015, Quicken 2014 and earlier versions imported "correctly" prepared QIF files even if Quicken "stopped" officially importing QIF files for non-cash accounts since Quicken 2005.

-When you import a “correct” QIF file (with the account header part) that imports fine into Quicken 2014, 2013, 2012, 2011, 2010, 2009, 2008, 2007, 2006, 2005, you will a message that transactions are imported, but you will not see the transactions when you open the account.
+When you import a "correct" QIF file into Quicken 2015, 2016 (with the account header part) that imports fine into Quicken 2017, 2014, 2013, 2012, 2011, 2010, 2009, 2008, 2007, 2006, 2005, you will see a message that transactions are imported, but you will not see the transactions when you open the account.
 There are a trick to see those transactions and get them into the register, but it is much more time consuming than a simple way to convert and import CSV into Quicken 2015 with categories shown below.

 (Note: As another option, you can switch from QIF to QFX, but you won't be able to import categories as QFX format does not support them.)

 Use the latest CSV2QIF to create expected QIF

 Create IMPORT cash account in Quicken as place to import

 Start CSV2QIF and load a CSV/Excel/TXT file.
 Select QIF target as "Quicken 2015".